Capital Gains Tax Advice

 What is Capital Gains Tax?

-A UK resident and domiciled individual is taxed on their worldwide income and gains.
-A Capital Gain occurs when a chargeable person makes a disposal of a chargeable asset irrespective if they convert it into British pounds.
 The disposal date isn’t necessarily when you physically receive the money; it can be when contracts are exchanged like when purchasing residential property.

 Certain assets which have a useful life not exceeding 50 years are exempt from Capital Gains Tax unless they have been used in a trade like racehorses, computers, plant and machinery, which includes items such as clocks and watches.